IngmarBitter/defenders/md/Salvation/Baptism.Catholic.md

 #### [Mark 16:16] (https://www.biblegateway.com/passage/?search=mark+16%3A16&version=MEV) Belief and Baptism saves

 !!!
-    “He who believes and is baptized will be saved; but he who does not believe will be condemned”.
+    "He who believes and is baptized will be saved; but he who does not believe will be condemned".
     - Mark 16:16

 * *obedient-faith:* based on other verses, un-baptized obedient-faith believers are saved as well.